tpietsch/s3demo/README.md

 - Soft deletes
 - better error handling
 - Oauth repo - sourced from databases instead of in code - allows custom client config
+- ... way more tests + more modules to make tests easier to write/mock